eskutcheon/ArrowBalancePuzzle/README.md

 # Arrow Balancing Puzzles — Generator, Solver, and Validator

-A simple engine for Arrow/Number Balancing puzzles (I'm still not sure of the name).
+A simple engine for a family of Arrow Balancing puzzles that are functionally the same as the "Arrows" puzzles [shown here](https://puzzlegenius.org/arrows/).
 Each numbered cell requires exactly that many **incoming arrows** from its row/column (pointing to the number).
+Other rules are detailed below.
+The project is slowly being built on so that I may eventually make it a webapp or simple game GUI after getting the core functionality solid.

-Like every other project I've invested time into, I wrote this to challenge myself.
-In this case, I had trouble thinking of how to algorithmically solve the example below and decided to explore it further as a constraint satisfaction problem.
+Like a lot of other projects I've invested time into, I wrote this while getting distracted from another task because the problem was more interesting.
+In this case, I had trouble thinking of how to solve the example below with dynamic programming (originally) and decided to explore it further as a constraint satisfaction problem.